 Create detailed 3D measurements using a 3D LDM.

-Create detailed 3D measurements a using hand-held, Laser Distance Meter LDM
+Create detailed 3D measurements using hand-held, Laser Distance Meter LDM

-InnoDraw’s Elcad Software runs on Android with a handheld laser device.
+InnoDraw’s software runs on a designated mobile app with a hand-held laser device.

 Further to the measuring process, data of other objects can be added, and an accurate map of the total area is created by the computer.